7 Ways to See Nights of Lights

 Lights aren’t the only thing glistening in St. Augustine.
 Pop a bottle of bubbly and check out these Nights of Lights promotions that highlight St. Augustine’s local breweries and lounges.

-This bayfront cocktail bar is popular year-round, but during Nights of Lights, their atmosphere is at a different level.
+This bayfront cocktail bar is popular year-round, but during Nights of Lights, their atmosphere is transformed.
 They have one of the most glittering displays downtown, with the added comfort of a wind barrier and outdoor heaters to keep guests comfortable (because again, yes, it does get cold in Florida) as they sip on fine wines, craft beers, and martinis.

 6. By the Plate